HughMurrell/EllpacaEscapeAtlas/README.md

 # EllpacaEscapeAtlas

-Here we generate highlighter plots and escape logos for the Ellpca alignments and then combine them into one svg plot per donor:
+Here we generate annotated Ellpaca tree, highlighter charts and escape logos for each donor Ellpaca functional alignment, and then combine them into one document using LaTex.

-First, install `julia` and the relavent packages as usual then edit `HighlighterScript.jl` and `EscapeLogoScript.jl` scripts to select the appropriate epitope and input and output directories and then run the scripts as follows:
+First, install `julia` and the relavent packages as usual then edit the three scripts below to select the appropriate input and output directories and then run the scripts as follows:

 ```
+julia EllpacaTreeScript.jl
-julia HighlighterScript.jl
+julia EscapeAtlasScript.jl
-julia EscapeLogoScript.jl
+julia EscapeLogoScript.jl  # run this one for each epitope
-julia combine_svg_plots.jl CAP256_induced_highlighter_plots CAP256_escape_logo_plots CAP256_induced_combined_plots 20
+pdflatex EscapeAtlas.tex
 ```